Read This First

 Prompt 5: I would submit that even our intuitions deserve only as much confidence as their induction-derived track records justify.
 We can never claim our intuitions have been adequately tested to an degree that warrants their creation of self-evident presuppositions.
 Right?

-The central claim is this: Intuitions, while powerful and often seemingly immediate, also fall under the limitations of inductive reasoning.
+In plain terms: Intuitions, while powerful and often seemingly immediate, also fall under the limitations of inductive reasoning.

 Intuitions arise from a complex web of experiences, biases, and subconscious processing.
 We often lack a clear understanding of how or why we arrive at a particular intuitive feeling.